 Kona coffee tours (near Kona)

 - Kona Coffee Living History Farm: is the only living history coffee farm in the nation.
-Their farm is open for you to explore but an admission fee is charged.
+Their farm is open for you to explore and self-guided tours are available, but a $20 admission fee is charged.
 More information on their website.

 - Greenwell Farms: organizes free guided farm tours throughout the day.
 More information on their website.